OpenNebula/docs/source/intro_release_notes/enterprise_upgrades/upgrade_510/upgrading_single.rst

 .. note:: Make sure at this point that OpenNebula is not running.
 If you installed from packages, the service may have been started automatically.

 Simply run the ``onedb upgrade -v`` command.
-The connection parameters have to be supplied with the command line options, see the :ref:`onedb manpage <cli>` for more information.
-For example:

-.. prompt:: text $ auto

-    $ onedb upgrade -v -S localhost -u oneadmin -p oneadmin -d opennebula
+The connection parameters are automatically retrieved from ``oned.conf``.

 Step 8.
 Check DB Consistency
 ================================================================================

 First, move the |version| backup file created by the upgrade command to a safe place.
 If you face any issues, the ``onedb`` command can restore this backup, but it won't downgrade databases to previous versions.
-Then execute the ``onedb fsck`` command, providing the same connection parameter used during the database upgrade:
+Then execute the ``onedb fsck`` command:

 .. code::

-    $ onedb fsck -S localhost -u oneadmin -p oneadmin -d opennebula MySQL dump stored in /var/lib/one/mysql_localhost_opennebula.sql
+    $ onedb fsck
+    MySQL dump stored in /var/lib/one/mysql_localhost_opennebula.sql
     Use 'onedb restore' or restore the DB using the mysql command: mysql -u user -h server -P port db_name < backup_file